Durham University is inviting applications for Faculty of Arts & Humanities doctoral studentships. International and home/EU students can apply.

 - Course Level: Studentships are available to pursue doctoral degree programme.

 - Study Subject: Studentships are awarded within the Faculty of Arts & Humanities at Durham University.

-- Scholarship Award: Durham Doctoral Awards are tenable for three years full-time or five years part-time, and offer the following financial support package:1. an annual maintenance allowance at Research Council rates;2. fees at overseas rate.
+- Award: Durham Doctoral Awards are tenable for three years full-time or five years part-time, and offer the following financial support package:1. an annual maintenance allowance at Research Council rates;2. fees at overseas rate.

 In addition, departments may be able to offer paid teaching and/or research assistance opportunities.

 - Number of Awards: A limited number of Durham Doctoral Studentships